guilhermelawless/nano-dpow/client/README.md

 ### Windows

-1. Edit th file `run_windows.bat` with your desired configuration (including the work-server GPU config).
+1. Edit the file `run_windows.bat` with your desired configuration (including the work-server GPU config).
 2. Double-click the same file, which should eventually open two terminals.
 You must leave them running in the foreground.
 You can minimize but not close them (sorry!).